What Is the Average Automation Engineer Salary in the US?

 An automation engineer works to automate processes like electricity generation and manufacturing.
 Explore this exciting career, including the automation engineer salary and job outlook.

-[Featured Image] A woman working for an automation engineer salary examines a piece of machinery in a factory setting while holding a tablet.
+[Featured Image] A person working for an automation engineer salary examines a piece of machinery in a factory setting while holding a tablet.

 • Identifying automation and efficiency opportunities